p2pu/learning-about-learning-circles/modules/Learning circles/_posts/2019-01-01-what-does-it-look-like?.md

 ---
-title: "What is a learning circles?"
+title: "What does it look like?"
 ---
-# What is a learning circles?
+# What does it look like?

 ![Here is a picture of a group of kenya librarians sitting in circle using computers](https://community.p2pu.org/uploads/default/original/2X/0/0d3b35c5d48545f248a42ab44dba4357bc081a0b.jpeg)